Dealing with the dreaded health

 4. How much is your claim worth?

 Medical care in Southeast Asia is relatively cheap.
-Unless you have a serious injury or illness, it might not be worth your time and effort to file a claim.
+For smaller bills, it might not be worth your time and effort to file a claim.
 After all, how much is your time worth?
 If it’s going to take you hours to file a claim for $50, would you be better off doing something else?

 5. Did you read your policy’s Terms and Conditions?